vikash-nigam/devops-coding-challenge/README.md

 - Helm Chart
 - Terraform to interact with the Kubernetes cluster

+You have the flexibility to utilize any cloud provider of your choice to deploy and run the application effectively.
+Additionally, it should be designed to operate seamlessly on local machines, allowing for a versatile setup that caters to various operational preferences and environments.

 ## Plus:

 - Create a CI Pipeline in Github to automate the application lifecycle